-Proper nutrition in diseases of the nervous system. muscular dystrophy
+Proper nutrition for diseases of the nervous system.
+Muscular dystrophy

-Weak and ineffective acting muscles often create problems for which little is done until they become serious.
-Although strength and normal muscle action give facies to the figure, grace to the movement, both are now rare.
+Weak and ineffective acting muscles often create problems that little is done to solve until they become serious.
+Although strength and normal muscle action give the figure grace and grace in movement, both are now rare.

-Weak muscle tone impairs blood circulation, interferes with normal lymph circulation, prevents efficient digestion, often causes constipation, and sometimes does not allow you to control urination or even void bladder.
-Often, due to muscle weakness, the internal organs descend or lie on top of each other. clumsiness of movements muscle tension and poor coordination, very often seen in malnourished children and usually left unattended, are quite similar to the symptoms seen in muscular dystrophy and multiple sclerosis.
+Weak muscle tone impairs blood circulation, interferes with normal lymph circulation, and prevents efficient digestion, often causes constipation and sometimes makes it difficult to control urination or even have bowel movements bladder.
+Often, due to muscle weakness, the internal organs sag or lie on top of each other.
+Clumsiness of movements muscle tension and poor coordination, very commonly seen in malnourished children and usually unaddressed, are quite similar to symptoms seen in muscular dystrophy and multiple sclerosis.

 Muscle weakness

-Muscles are made up primarily of protein, but also contain essential fatty acids; therefore, the body's supply of these nutrients must be sufficient to maintain muscle strength.
+Muscle is composed primarily of protein, but also contains essential fatty acids; therefore, the body's supply of these nutrients must be sufficient to maintain muscle strength.
 Chemical nature muscles and the nerves that control them are very complex.
-And since countless enzymes, coenzymes, activators and other compounds are involved in their contraction, relaxation and repair, every nutrient is needed in one way or another.
-For example, calcium, magnesium, and vitamins B6 and D are needed to relax muscles, so muscle spasms, tics, and tremors are usually relieved by increasing the amount of these substances in food.
+And since countless enzymes, coenzymes, activators and other compounds are involved in their contraction, relaxation and repair, every nutrient is necessary in one way or another.
+For example, calcium, magnesium, and vitamins B6 and D are needed to relax muscles, so muscle spasms, tics, and tremors usually improve with more of these substances in your diet.

-Potassium is necessary for the contraction of the body's muscles.
-In just a week, healthy volunteers who received refined food, similar to the one we eat every day, developed muscle weakness, extreme fatigue, constipation, and depression.
-All this almost immediately disappeared when they were given 10 g of potassium chloride.
-Severe potassium deficiency, often due to stress, vomiting, diarrhea, kidney damage, diuretics, or cortisone, causes slowness, lethargy, and partial paralysis.
-Weakened bowel muscles allow bacteria to release large amounts of colic-causing gases, and spasm or displacement of the bowel can lead to blockage.
-When death occurs due to potassium deficiency, an autopsy reveals severe muscle damage and scarring.
+Potassium is necessary for muscle contraction in the body.
+In just a week, healthy volunteers fed refined foods similar to what we eat every day developed muscle weakness, extreme fatigue, constipation, and depression.
+All this went away almost immediately when they were given 10 g of potassium chloride.
+Severe potassium deficiency, often due to stress, vomiting, diarrhea, kidney damage, diuretics or cortisone, causes slowness, lethargy and partial paralysis.
+Weakened intestinal muscles allow bacteria to release huge amounts of gases, causing colic, and spasms or displacement of the intestines can lead to intestinal obstruction.
+When death occurs due to potassium deficiency, autopsy reveals severe damage and muscle scarring.

-In some people, the need for potassium is so high that they periodically experience paralysis.
-Studies of these patients show that salty foods high in fat and carbohydrates, and especially sweet cravings, stress, as well as ACTH (a hormone produced by the pituitary gland) and cortisone, reduce blood potassium levels.
-Even if the muscles become weak, flaccid, or partially paralyzed, recovery occurs within minutes of taking potassium.
-Foods that are high in protein, low in salt, or rich in potassium can increase abnormally low levels of potassium in the blood.
+Some people have such high potassium needs that they experience periodic paralysis.
+Examinations of these patients show that salty foods high in fat and carbohydrates, and especially sweet tooth, stress, as well as ACTH (a hormone produced by the pituitary gland) and cortisone reduce potassium levels in the blood.
+Even if muscles become weak, flaccid, or partially paralyzed, recovery occurs within minutes of taking potassium.
+Foods that are high in protein, low in salt, or rich in potassium can increase abnormally low potassium levels in the blood.

-When muscle weakness leads to fatigue, flatulence, constipation, and an inability to empty the bladder without the aid of a catheter, potassium chloride tablets are especially helpful.
-Most people, however, can get potassium by eating fruits and vegetables, especially leafy greens, and by avoiding refined foods.
+When muscle weakness leads to fatigue, gas, constipation, and inability to empty the bladder without the aid of a catheter, taking potassium chloride tablets is especially helpful.
+Most people, however, can get potassium by consuming fruits and vegetables, especially green leafy ones, and by avoiding refined foods.

-Vitamin E deficiency is a common, though rarely recognized, cause of muscle weakness.
+Vitamin E deficiency appears to be a common, although rarely recognized, cause of muscle weakness.
 Just as red blood cells are destroyed by the action of oxygen on essential fatty acids, muscle cells throughout the body are destroyed in the absence of this vitamin.
-This process is especially active in adults who poorly absorb fats.
-The nuclei of muscle cells and the enzymes necessary for muscle contraction cannot form without vitamin E. Its deficiency greatly increases the oxygen demand of muscle tissue, prevents the use of certain amino acids, allows phosphorus to be excreted in the urine, and leads to the destruction of a large number of B vitamins.
+This process is especially active in adults who do not digest fat well.
+The nuclei of muscle cells and the enzymes necessary for muscle contraction cannot be formed without vitamin E. Its deficiency greatly increases the need for muscle tissue for oxygen, interferes with the use of certain amino acids, allows phosphorus to be excreted in the urine and leads to the destruction of a large number of B vitamins.
 All this impairs muscle function and recovery.
 Moreover, with an insufficient supply of vitamin E to the body, the number of enzymes that break down dead muscle cells increases by about 60 times.
-With a deficiency of vitamin E, calcium accumulates in the muscles and may even be deposited.
+With a deficiency of vitamin E, calcium accumulates and may even be deposited in the muscles.

-In pregnant women, muscle weakness due to vitamin E deficiency, often caused by iron supplements, sometimes makes labor difficult because the amount of enzymes needed to contract the muscles involved in labor is reduced.
-When patients with muscle weakness, pain, wrinkled skin and loss of muscle elasticity were given 400 mg of vitamin E per day, a marked improvement was observed in both old and young.
-Those who suffered from muscle disorders for years recovered almost as quickly as those who were ill a short time.
+In pregnant women, muscle weakness due to vitamin E deficiency, often caused by iron supplements, in some cases makes labor difficult because the amount of enzymes needed to contract the muscles involved in labor is reduced.
+When patients with muscle weakness, pain, wrinkled skin and loss of muscle elasticity were given 400 mg of vitamin E per day, a noticeable improvement was observed in both old and young.
+Those who suffered from muscle disorders for years recovered almost as quickly as those who were ill short time.

-Advanced adrenal exhaustion, as in Addison's disease, is characterized by lethargy, agonizing fatigue, and extreme muscle weakness.
-Although at the beginning of stress it is mainly the protein of the lymph nodes that is broken down, with prolonged stress, muscle cells are also destroyed.
-Moreover, depleted adrenal glands cannot produce a hormone that stores the nitrogen of destroyed cells in the body; normally, this nitrogen is reused to build amino acids and repair tissues.
+Advanced adrenal fatigue, as in Addison's disease, is characterized by apathy, excruciating fatigue and extreme muscle weakness.
+Although at the beginning of stress it is mainly the protein of the lymph nodes that is broken down, with prolonged stress the muscle cells are also destroyed.
+Moreover, exhausted adrenal glands cannot produce the hormone that stores nitrogen from destroyed cells in the body; Normally, this nitrogen is reused to build amino acids and repair tissue.
 Under such circumstances, muscles quickly lose strength even with protein-rich foods.

-A depleted adrenal gland is also unable to produce enough of the salt-retaining hormone aldosterone.
-So much salt is lost in the urine that potassium leaves the cells, further slowing down contractions, weakening and partially or completely paralyzing the muscles.
-Potassium intake can increase the amount of this nutrient in the cells, but in this case, salt is especially needed.
-People with depleted adrenal glands usually have low blood pressure, which means they don't have enough salt.
+Exhausted adrenal glands are also unable to produce sufficient amounts of the salt-retaining hormone aldosterone.
+So much salt is lost in the urine that potassium leaves the cells, which further slows contractions and weakens and partially or completely paralyzes the muscles.
+Taking potassium can increase the amount of this nutrient in cells, but in this case, salt is especially needed.
+People with exhausted adrenal glands usually have low blood pressure, meaning they don't have enough salt.

-The adrenal glands are quickly depleted in pantothenic acid deficiency, causing the same condition as prolonged stress.
+The adrenal glands quickly become exhausted when pantothenic acid is deficient, causing the same condition as prolonged stress.

-Because stress plays a role in all muscle disorders, any diagnosis should emphasize restoration of adrenal function.
-An anti-stress program should be carefully followed, especially in the case of Addison's disease.
-Recovery is faster if the “anti-stress formula” is taken around the clock.
+Because stress plays a role in all muscle disorders, emphasis should be placed on restoring adrenal function in any diagnosis.
+An anti-stress program should be followed carefully, especially in the case of Addison's disease.
+Recovery occurs faster if the “anti-stress formula” is taken around the clock.
 No essential nutrient should be overlooked.

 Fibrositis and myositis

 Inflammation and swelling of the connective tissue of muscles, especially the membrane, is called fibrositis or synovitis, and inflammation of the muscle itself is called myositis.
-Both diseases are caused by mechanical damage or stretching, and inflammation indicates that the body is not producing enough cortisone.
-A diet high in vitamin C, pantothenic acid, and 24-hour milk intake usually provide immediate relief.
+Both diseases are caused by mechanical injury or strain, and inflammation indicates that the body is not producing sufficient quantity cortisone.
+A diet with plenty of vitamin C, pantothenic acid and drinking milk around the clock usually brings immediate relief.
 In case of injury, it can quickly form scar tissue, so you should pay special attention to vitamin E.

-Fibrositis and myositis often affect women during menopause, when the need for vitamin E is especially great, these diseases usually cause considerable discomfort before the cause is found.
-Daily intake vitamin E with myositis brings a noticeable improvement.
+Fibrositis and myositis often affect women during menopause, when the need for vitamin E is especially great, these diseases tend to cause significant discomfort before the cause is discovered.
+Daily intake Vitamin E for myositis brings a noticeable improvement.

-The term myasthenia gravis itself means a severe loss of muscle strength.
-This disease is characterized by emaciation and progressive paralysis that can affect any part of the body, but most often the muscles of the face and neck.
-Double vision, droopy eyelids, frequent choking, difficulty breathing, swallowing and speaking, poor articulation and stuttering are typical symptoms.
+The term myasthenia gravis itself means severe loss of muscle strength.
+This disease is characterized by wasting and progressive paralysis that can affect any part of the body, but most often the muscles of the face and neck.
+Double vision, eyelids that don't lift, frequent choking, difficulty breathing, swallowing and speaking, poor articulation and stuttering are typical symptoms.

-Isotopic studies with radioactive manganese have shown that the enzymes involved in muscle contractions contain this element, and when muscles are damaged, its amount in the blood increases.
+Isotope studies with radioactive manganese have shown that enzymes involved in muscle contractions contain this element, and when muscles are damaged, its amount in the blood increases.
 Manganese deficiency causes muscle and nerve dysfunction in experimental animals and muscle weakness and poor coordination in livestock.
-Although the amount of manganese required for a person has not yet been established, people suffering from muscle weakness can be recommended to include wheat bran and whole grain bread in the diet (the richest natural springs).
+Although the amount of manganese required for humans has not yet been established, people suffering from muscle weakness may be advised to include wheat bran and whole grain bread in their diet (the richest natural springs).

-In this disease, there are defects in the production of a compound that transmits nerve impulses to muscles, which is formed in nerve endings from choline and acetic acid and is called acetylcholine.
+In this disease, defects occur in the production of the compound that transmits nerve impulses to muscles, which is formed in nerve endings made from choline and acetic acid and is called acetylcholine.
 In a healthy body, it is constantly broken down and formed again.
-In pseudoparalytic myasthenia gravis, this compound is either produced in negligible amounts or not at all.
-The disease is usually treated with drugs that slow down the breakdown of acetylcholine, but until nutrition is complete, this approach is another example of whipping a downtrodden horse.
+In pseudoparalytic myasthenia, this compound is either produced in negligible quantities or is not formed at all.
+The disease is usually treated with medications that slow down the breakdown of acetylcholine, but until nutrition is complete, this approach is another example of whipping up a driven horse.

-It takes a whole battery to make acetylcholine nutrients: vitamin B, pantothenic acid, potassium and many others.
-The lack of choline itself causes an underproduction of acetylcholine and leads to muscle weakness, damage to muscle fibers and extensive growth of scar tissue.
-All this is accompanied by the loss of a substance called creatine in the urine, which invariably indicates the destruction of muscle tissue.
-Although choline can be synthesized from the amino acid methionine, provided there is an abundance of protein in the diet, folic acid, vitamin B12, and other B vitamins are also required for the synthesis of this vitamin.
+It takes a whole battery to produce acetylcholine nutrients: vitamin B, pantothenic acid, potassium and many others.
+A lack of choline itself causes underproduction of acetylcholine and leads to muscle weakness, muscle fiber damage and extensive scar tissue growth.
+All this is accompanied by loss of a substance called creatine in the urine, which invariably indicates the destruction of muscle tissue.
+Although choline can be synthesized from the amino acid methionine if there is an abundance of protein in the diet, folic acid, vitamin B12 and other B vitamins are also required for the synthesis of this vitamin.

-Since pseudoparalytic myasthenia gravis is almost inevitably preceded by prolonged stress, aggravated by medications that increase the body's needs, an anti-stress diet, unusually rich in all nutrients, is recommended.
-Lecithin, yeast, liver, wheat bran, and eggs are great sources of choline.
-Daily diet should be divided into six small, protein-rich servings, richly supplemented with "anti-stress formula", magnesium, B-vitamin tablets with a lot of choline and inositol, and possibly manganese.
-You should eat salty for a while and increase your potassium intake through an abundance of fruits and vegetables.
+Since pseudoparalytic myasthenia gravis is almost inevitably preceded by prolonged stress, enhanced by the use of medications that increase the body's needs, an anti-stress diet that is unusually rich in all nutrients is recommended.
+Lecithin, yeast, liver, wheat bran and eggs are excellent sources of choline.
+Daily diet should be divided into six small, protein-rich servings, generously supplemented with “anti-stress formula”, magnesium, B vitamin tablets with a high content of choline and inositol and possibly manganese.
+You should eat salty foods for a while and increase your potassium intake by eating plenty of fruits and vegetables.
 When swallowing is difficult, all foods can be crushed and supplements taken in liquid form.

 Multiple sclerosis

-This disease is characterized by calcareous plaques in the brain and spinal cord, muscle weakness, loss of coordination, choppy movements or muscle spasm in the arms, legs, and eyes, and poor bladder control.
-Autopsies show a marked decrease in the amount of lecithin in the brain and in the myelin sheath surrounding the nerves, where lecithin is normally high.
+This disease is characterized by calcareous plaques in the brain and spinal cord, muscle weakness, loss of coordination, jerky movements or spasms in the muscles of the arms, legs, and eyes, and poor bladder control.
+Autopsies show a marked decrease in the amount of lecithin in the brain and in the myelin sheath surrounding the nerves, where lecithin content is usually high.
 And even the remaining lecithin is abnormal because it contains saturated fatty acids.
-In addition, multiple sclerosis is most prevalent in countries where high saturated fat intakes are invariably associated with low blood levels of lecithin.
-Perhaps because of the reduced need for lecithin, people with multiple sclerosis are less likely to be prescribed a low-fat diet, and it is shorter.
-Significant improvement achieved when three or more tablespoons of lecithin are added to food daily.
+Additionally, multiple sclerosis is most common in countries where saturated fat intake is high, which is invariably associated with low blood lecithin levels.
+Perhaps due to the reduced need for lecithin, patients with multiple sclerosis are prescribed a low-fat diet less often and for a shorter duration.
+Significant improvement is achieved when three or more tablespoons of lecithin are added to food daily.

-It is likely that a lack of any nutrient - magnesium, B vitamins, choline, inositol, essential fatty acids - can exacerbate the course of the disease.
-Muscle spasms and weakness, involuntary shuddering and inability to control the bladder quickly disappeared after taking magnesium.
-In addition, when patients suffering from multiple sclerosis were given vitamins E, B6 and other B vitamins, the development of the disease slowed down: even in advanced cases, improvement was observed.
+It is likely that a deficiency of any nutrient—magnesium, B vitamins, choline, inositol, essential fatty acids—can aggravate the course of the disease.
+Muscle spasms and weakness, involuntary shaking and inability to control the bladder quickly disappeared after taking magnesium.
+In addition, when patients suffering from multiple sclerosis were given vitamins E, B6 and other B vitamins, the progression of the disease slowed down: even in advanced cases, improvement was observed.
 Liming of soft tissues was prevented by vitamin E.

 Muscle dystrophy

 Any experimental animals kept on a diet deficient in vitamin E developed muscle dystrophy after a certain period of time.
-Muscle dystrophy and atrophy in humans turn out to be completely identical to this artificially induced disease.
-Both in laboratory animals and in humans, with a deficiency of vitamin E, the need for oxygen increases many times over, the amount of many enzymes and coenzymes necessary for normal operation muscles, markedly reduced; muscles throughout the body are damaged and weakened when the essential fatty acids that make up the muscle cell structure are destroyed.
-Numerous nutrients leave the cells, and muscle tissue is eventually replaced by scar tissue.
-Muscles split lengthwise, which, incidentally, makes one wonder if a lack of vitamin E plays a major role in the formation of a hernia, especially in children, whose deficiency is simply terrifying.
+Muscle dystrophy and atrophy in humans turn out to be completely identical to this artificially caused disease.
+Both in laboratory animals and in humans, with vitamin E deficiency, the need for oxygen increases many times, the amount of many enzymes and coenzymes necessary for normal operation muscles are noticeably reduced; muscles throughout the body are damaged and weakened when the essential fatty acids that make up the muscle cell structure are destroyed.
+Numerous nutrients are lost from the cells, and muscle tissue is eventually replaced by scar tissue.
+The muscles split lengthwise, which, by the way, makes you wonder whether a lack of vitamin E plays a major role in the formation of a hernia, especially in children, in whom its deficiency is simply terrifying.

-For many months or even years before a diagnosis of dystrophy is made, amino acids and creatine are lost in the urine, indicating muscle breakdown.
-If vitamin E is given at the onset of the disease, the destruction of muscle tissue is completely stopped, as indicated by the disappearance of creatine in the urine.
-In animals, and possibly in humans, the disease develops faster if the diet also lacks protein and / or vitamins A and B6, but even in this case, dystrophy is cured by vitamin E alone.
+For many months or even years before dystrophy is diagnosed, amino acids and creatine are lost in the urine, indicating muscle breakdown.
+If vitamin E is given early in the disease, the destruction of muscle tissue stops completely, as indicated by the disappearance of creatine in the urine.
+In animals, and possibly in humans, the disease develops faster if the food also lacks protein and/or vitamins A and B6, but even in this case, dystrophy is cured by vitamin E alone.

 With prolonged vitamin E deficiency, human muscle dystrophy is irreversible.
 Attempts to use massive doses of vitamin E and many other nutrients have not been successful.
-The fact that the disease is "hereditary" - several children in the same family can suffer from it - and that chromosomal changes have been found leads doctors to argue that it cannot be prevented.
+The fact that the disease is “hereditary”—several children in the same family can be affected—and that chromosomal changes have been detected leads doctors to argue that it cannot be prevented.
 The hereditary factor can only be an unusually high genetic need for vitamin E, which is necessary for the formation of the nucleus, chromosomes and the entire cell.

 The moment when muscle dystrophy or atrophy becomes irreversible has not been precisely established.
-On early stages these diseases are sometimes treated with fresh wheat bran oil, pure vitamin E, or vitamin E in combination with other nutrients.
-When diagnosed early, some patients have recovered after simply adding wheat bran to their diet and homemade bread from freshly ground flour.
+On early stages these diseases can sometimes be treated with fresh wheat bran oil, pure vitamin E, or vitamin E plus other nutrients.
+When diagnosed early, some patients recovered after simply adding wheat bran to their food and homemade bread from freshly ground flour.
 In addition, the muscle strength of people suffering from this disease for many years improved markedly when they were given a variety of vitamins and mineral supplements.

-Children with muscle dystrophy at the beginning of life began to sit up, crawl and walk later, ran slowly, climbed stairs with difficulty and got up after a fall.
-Often the child was ridiculed for years as being lazy and clumsy before going to the doctor.
-Since the huge masses of scar tissue are commonly mistaken for muscles, mothers of such children were often proud of how "muscular" their child was.
-Eventually, the scar tissue shrinks, causing either excruciating back pain or shortening of the Achilles tendon, resulting in as much disability as the weakness of the muscles themselves.
-It is not uncommon for the Achilles tendon to be surgically lengthened many years before a diagnosis of dystrophy is made, yet vitamin E is not given as a preventive measure.
+Children with muscle dystrophy at the beginning of life began to sit up later, crawl and walk, ran slowly, had difficulty climbing stairs and getting up after falling.
+Often the child was ridiculed for many years as lazy and clumsy before seeing a doctor.
+Since huge masses of scar tissue are commonly mistaken for muscle, mothers of such children often took pride in how “muscular” their child was.
+Eventually the scar tissue shrinks, causing either excruciating back pain or shortening of the Achilles tendon, which is as disabling as the weakness of the muscles themselves.
+Often the Achilles tendon is lengthened surgically many years before the diagnosis of dystrophy is made, but vitamin E is not given as a preventative measure.

-Every person with impaired muscle function should immediately take a urine test and, if creatine is found in it, noticeably improve nutrition and include in it a large number of vitamin E. Muscle dystrophy could be completely eradicated if all pregnant women and artificial children were given vitamin E and refined foods devoid of it were excluded from the diet.
+Every person with impaired muscle function should immediately undergo a urine test and, if creatine is found in it, significantly improve their diet and include large number vitamin E. Muscle dystrophy could be completely eradicated if all pregnant women and artificially-bred children were given vitamin E and refined foods that lack it were excluded from the diet.

 Proper nutrition

 Like most diseases, muscle dysfunction stems from a variety of deficiencies.
-Until nutrition becomes adequate in all nutrients, neither recovery nor preservation of health can be expected.
+Until the diet becomes adequate in all nutrients, one cannot expect either recovery or preservation of health.

-If dystrophy is alimentary in nature, i.e. appeared as a result of prolonged diets, fasting or insufficient food intake, then the doctor, in addition to prescribing vitamins, enzymes, stimulants and dietary supplements, will recommend the patient to radically change the approach to nutrition.
+If dystrophy is of a nutritional nature, i.e. appeared as a result of prolonged diets, fasting or insufficient food intake, then the doctor, in addition to prescribing vitamins, enzymes, stimulants and dietary supplements, will recommend the patient to radically change his approach to nutrition.

-In order to get rid of dystrophy You need to eat at least 5 times a day.
-The diet should be complete and must include the required amount of proteins, fats and carbohydrates.
+To get rid of dystrophy, you need to eat at least 5 times a day.
+The diet must be complete and must include the required amount of proteins, fats and carbohydrates.
 It is important to eat more fruits and vegetables, drink more fluids and especially green tea.
-As food additives include egg powder and brewer's yeast.
+As food additives include powdered egg and brewer's yeast.

-Suffering from dystrophy should walk more often in the fresh air, walk, and also gradually include in their daily routine physical exercise.
-You can work out in the gym twice a week for half an hour.
-After some time, the intensity of training and their duration should increase.
+Suffering from dystrophy should take more frequent walks in the fresh air, walk, and gradually include it in your daily routine physical exercise.
+You can go to the gym twice a week for half an hour.
+After some time, the intensity of training and its duration should increase.

-Since dystrophy can appear even in the mother, it is necessary to balance your diet and lead correct image life - eliminate bad habits and adhere to normal mode day.
-After that, a woman should definitely consult a doctor about organizing proper feeding.
+Since dystrophy can appear even in the mother, it is necessary to balance your diet and maintain correct image life - eliminate bad habits and stick to normal mode day.
+Afterwards, a woman should definitely consult a doctor about organizing proper feeding.

-If dystrophy develops as a result of malformations of the gastrointestinal tract, no half-measures to get rid of it, unfortunately, will not help.
+If dystrophy develops as a result of defects of the gastrointestinal tract, no half-measures, unfortunately, will help get rid of it.
 In this case, surgical intervention is necessary.

-Muscular dystrophy (this term is understood as a group of various muscle diseases) is hereditary.
-It is believed that such drugs or medical devices that would slow down this progressive disease still do not exist.
-All the efforts of doctors in this case are aimed at combating possible complications.
-This is, first of all, a deformity of the spine, which develops due to weakness of the back muscles, as well.
-The predisposition to inflammation of the lungs is due to the weakness of the respiratory muscles.
-Such patients are observed by general practitioners and neuropathologists.
+Muscular dystrophy (this term refers to a group of different muscle diseases) is hereditary.
+It is believed that there are still no drugs or medical devices that would slow down this progressive disease.
+All efforts of doctors in this case are aimed at combating possible complications.
+This is, first of all, a spinal deformity that develops due to weakness of the back muscles, as well as.
+Predisposition to pneumonia is due to weakness of the respiratory muscles.
+Such patients are observed by general practitioners and neurologists.
 In this case, good nutrition is also important.
-It is very useful to eat boiled chicken meat.
+Eating boiled chicken meat is very beneficial.

-In addition to medical treatment, massage is also used.
-Some experts argue that rubbing butter into the muscles is effective for patients with muscular dystrophy.
-To do this, take the cream, which is formed during the settling of milk, whipped, rub the person with the resulting oil.
-Within 20 minutes, oil should be rubbed into the back and spine, then for 5 minutes - into the thigh and lower leg from behind, then (movements from bottom to top).
-After this procedure, the patient is wrapped in a sheet and wrapped up.
+In addition to medical treatment, massage is used.
+Some experts claim that rubbing butter into the muscles is effective for patients with muscular dystrophy.
+To do this, take the cream that is formed when milk settles, whip it, and rub the person with the resulting oil.
+For 20 minutes, rub the oil into the back and spine, then for 5 minutes into the back of the thigh and lower leg, then (movements from bottom to top).
+After this procedure, the patient is wrapped in a sheet and wrapped.
 He must rest for at least an hour.
 This massage is carried out every morning for 20 days.
 Then a 20-day break and repeat the entire course twice more.

-Sometimes, the townsfolk rather frivolously scatter the concept of dystrophy, calling every thin person “dystrophic” behind their backs or jokingly.
-At the same time, few of them know that dystrophy is serious illness, which requires no less serious treatment.
+Sometimes, ordinary people quite frivolously throw around the concept of dystrophy, calling every thin person “dystrophic” behind their backs or as a joke.
+However, few of them know that dystrophy is serious illness, which requires no less serious treatment.

 What is dystrophy?

 The concept itself dystrophy consists of two ancient Greek words - dystrophe, which means difficulty and trophe, i.e. nutrition.
-However, it is not connected with the fact that a person does not want or cannot fully eat, but with such a phenomenon when all the nutrients entering the body are simply not absorbed by him, which accordingly leads to a violation of normal growth and development, which manifests itself not only externally. , but also internally (dystrophy of organs and systems).
+However, it is not connected with the fact that a person does not want or cannot eat well, but with the phenomenon when all the nutrients entering the body are simply not absorbed by it, which accordingly leads to a disruption of normal growth and development, which manifests itself not only externally , but also internally (dystrophy of organs and systems).

-Thus, dystrophy- This is a pathology, which is based on a violation (disorder) of cellular metabolism, which leads to characteristic structural changes.
+Thus, dystrophy is a pathology based on a disturbance (disorder) of cellular metabolism, which leads to characteristic structural changes.

-At the heart of the disease, according to pathological anatomy, are processes that disrupt the normal trophism of the body - the ability of cells to self-regulate and transport metabolic products (metabolism).
+The basis of the disease, according to pathological anatomy, there are processes that disrupt the normal trophism of the body - the ability of cells to self-regulate and transport metabolic products (metabolism).

 Reasons for the development of dystrophy